pannacotta98/DomeDagen/README.md

 # DomeDagen

-A multi-player game made for the dome at Visualiseringscenter C. Using [SGCT-Networked-Application](https://github.com/alexanderbock/SGCT-Networked-Application).
+A multi-player game made for the dome theatre at Visualiseringscenter C as a Bachelor's project in Media Technology at Linköping University during the spring of 2020.
+The code stub given in [SGCT-Networked-Application](https://github.com/alexanderbock/SGCT-Networked-Application) was used as the foundation for the project.

-To clone this repository, don't forget to recurse submodules: `git clone --recurse-submodules https://github.com/Lrssn/DomeDagen.git` or the dependent libraries will not work correctly.
+To clone this repository, don't forget to recurse submodules: `git clone --recurse-submodules https://github.com/frans-johansson/DomeDagen.git` or the dependent libraries will not work correctly.

-# Getting started
+## Getting started
 1. Execute `npm install` in the `webserver` folder
 2. Compile the application
 3. Start the web server with `node server.js` in the `webserver` folder